-China aims to strengthen its military presence in Central Asia countries, particularly those that share borders with Afghanistan since the U.S. troops withdrawal (The new geopolitical game of Afghanistan).
+China aims to strengthen its military presence in Central Asia countries, particularly those that have shared borders with Afghanistan since the U.S. troops’ withdrawal (The new geopolitical game of Afghanistan).
 Chinese-Tajik relations have grown closer during the last decades while European and U.S. investments have vanished.

 Russia has considerable interests in Tajikistan since it is part of the Kremlin’s blizhnee zarubezhe (near abroad) and lebensraum (vital space), where Moscow aims to expand its political, economic, and military influence and presence.
 In Tajikistan, the Russian Federation has the 201st Military Base near Dushanbe.
 Moscow has several times confirmed its readiness to support and guarantee Afghan-Tajik border security and prevent the spread of terrorism in the country.
 Furthermore, Tajikistan is a member of Moscow’s Eurasian Economic Union and Collective Security Treaty Organisation (Tajikistan: the Kremlin’s frontier against the Taliban; The effect of terrorism in Afghanistan on Russian-Tajik relations).